Powergen PPI Claim

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

 Many customers may have been mis-sold PPI (Payment Protection Insurance) by Powergen, PPI may have been added to a customer's policy by Powergen, in some cases without their knowledge.
-Powergen may have rejected a credit application if PPI was refused by the customer.
+Powergen may have denied a credit application if PPI was refused by the customer.

 Powergen PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Powergen.

-There are many examples of Powergen mis-selling PPI, some consumers were not even made aware by Powergen that PPI was added to their policy, and if the customer was made aware that PPI had been added, they were not told by Powergen that it was optional.
+There are many examples of Powergen mis-selling PPI, some customers were not even made aware by Powergen that PPI was added to their policy, and if the customer was made aware that PPI had been added, they were not advised by Powergen that it was optional.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Powergen, and this was not demonstrated to you at the point of sale, then you would be due compensation from Powergen.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Powergen, and this was not disclosed to you at the point of sale, then you would be due compensation from Powergen.